 Your goal, therefore, should be to keep your vegetable plants growing at a steady rate and with full health.
 How do you do this?
 Well, you have to maintain your garden.
 Here we aim to provide you with a few tips on how to maintain a vegetable garden for optimal productivity.

 All plants require water just as much as they require sunlight.
 Regular watering is one way of maintaining a healthy garden.
 You should provide your vegetable plants with an inch or two of water each week.
 Increase the amount a little bit during the hot summer days.
 Plants need water to grow and produce healthy fruits.

 Do not rely on rainfall because it can fail you.
-If you can afford it, a drip irrigation system would work great for any vegetable garden.
+If you can afford it, a drip irrigation system or a garden hose timer would work great for any vegetable garden as they save time and water.
 With today’s technology, new component systems exist that are very easy to install.
 Such systems are also very affordable.
 Get some for your garden!
 Drip irrigation offers the best way to provide your garden plants with regular water.

 Another vital aspect of vegetable garden maintenance is regular weeding.
 Weeds are cunning and an annoying nuisance to any garden.
 Vegetables particularly hate competing with weeds for water and food.
 So, you must prevent this and stay on top of the growing weeds in your garden.